Skip to content

 setHTTPRequestHeaderValue

-setHTTPRequestHeaderValue( uint32 request_handle, string header_name, string header_value )
+setHTTPRequestHeaderValue( uint32_t request_handle, string header_name, string header_value )

-Set a request header value for the HTTP request.
+Set a request header value for the request, must be called prior to sending the request.

 Must be called before sending the request.